How to File a Complaint with Emirates (Step-by-Step Guide 2026)

 Unlike EU-based airlines, Emirates is not automatically governed by EU261 for all routes.
 However:

-If your flight did not depart from the EU, compensation depends on Emirates’ internal policies and applicable local aviation laws.
+Non-EU departures: Compensation depends on Emirates’ policies and local aviation laws.

 Departure country